hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionOne.rst

 * We call unambiguous operations *primitive operations*.
 * Algorithms must be *doable*, or effectively computable.
 One algorithm may not be suitable for another solution.
 * Sometimes an algorithm doesn't produce an answer, but it always produces a result.
+* Early slide rule and mechanical calculators were not computers.
+They lacked memory and were not programmable.
+* The first device that could do this was a loom (jacquards french loom, used punch cards to produce rugs).
+* Babbage analytical engine four core components are the mill, store, operator, and the output unit.
+In order, they are responsible for arithmetic, memory, the processor, and I/O.
+* Although the jacque loom was first, the analytical engine is considered the first true computer.
+* John Von Neumann took the 1940s Mark 1, Z1, ENIAC and Colossus computer designs one step further towards the true definition of a modern computer by changing the idea of how the switches were programmed.
+Rather than physical switches, he proposed using internal gates and relays to program new switches.
+* His contribution to the invention of programming as we know it today is now recognized as the Von Neumann Architecture.
+* We are in the fifth generation of computing, 1985+, but scientists now think that the usefulness of conventional computing generations is outlived.